informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 period".
 If at any point the state is expired, the node should log an error and exit - it's needs to be manually reset.

-### Manager
+### Syncer

-For lack of a better name.
-The Manager co-ordiantes the syncing and is the highest level component.
+The Syncing co-ordinates the syncing and is the highest level component.
 We consider two approaches to syncing the light node: sequential and skipping.

 #### Sequential Sync